alexveden/cex_docs/cex_language/memory.md

 > [!TIP]
 >
 > CEX does its best to catch these cases in unit test mode, it will raise an assertion at the `mem$realloc` line with some meaningful error about this.
-Standard CEX collections like dynamic arrays `arr$` and hashmap `hm$` also get triggered then they need to resize in a different level of `mem$scope`.
+Standard CEX collections like dynamic arrays `arr$` and hashmap `hm$` also get triggered when they need to resize in a different level of `mem$scope`.

 #### Be careful with reallocations on arenas
 CEX arenas are designed to be always growing, if your code pattern is based on heavily reallocating memory, the arena growth may lead to performance issues, because each reallocation may trigger memory copy with new page creation.
 Consider pre-allocate some reasonable capacity for your data when working with arenas (including temp allocator).
 However, if you're reallocating the **exact** last pointer, the arena might do it in place on the same page.